aashvibusa/Stocked/README.md

 | **Orchestration** | Pipecat |
 | **Phone and Text** | Twilio |

+### Feedback

+- Cekura was very interactve, but a bit difficult to set up with our workload for calling multiple agents at once and combining with Twilio's free trial tier as it required physically pressing a key to execute code.
+- Overall, the NVIDIA models were very good at interacting with a user, however they did have some trouble understanding non-traditional names and frequently picked up background noise.
+- Twilio was very intuitive to set up for the most part, though it would be nice to have a more streamlined process for SMS messaging.
+- Pipecat was easy to use and integrated seamlessly with our workflow.
+It made it easy to pass around transcript data between services.

+# Additional Set Up Info
 ## Medication database

 The mock pharmacies pull from `medication_db.py`.
 Each pharmacy has different stock: